 Here’s part of the reason my posts in the last weeks have been less forthcoming!
-For those who don’t know, for my day job I’m one of the programmers at The Cinefamily, a non-profit revival cinema in Los Angeles.
+For those who don’t know, more info for my day job I’m one of the programmers at The Cinefamily, oncology a non-profit revival cinema in Los Angeles.
 For the past two years, I’ve programmed a punk/post-punk film series called “Post-Punk Junk” (in honor of my previous blog of the same name.)
 Now, I’m happy to announce a similar series, happening this November 20-21!

 This one’s a full-on nuclear assault from Cinefamily, the Alamo Drafthouse and “Destroy All Movies!!!: The Complete Guide to Punks on Film”, the massive new book from Fantagraphics!
 From teenage ragers to mohawked post-apocalyptic gutteroids to actual, bona fide punks, this two-day multi-event mega movie showcase of pure power is a brick in the face of every film snob and/or high school principal!
 The book’s editors, Zack Carlson and Bryan Connolly, will be on hand to casually guide you through the garbage-strewn annals of punk celluloid history.
 This is the final stop on their West Coast book tour, and theyâ€™re saving all the special guests, surprises and chaos for the grand finale!